Interpolating wave packets and composite wave functions in QFT and neutrino oscillation problem

 \section{Introduction}

-The concept of a wave packet permeates the entire construction of modern quantum mechanics (QM) and quantum field theory (QFT) \cite{nn,nn_,nsh,dn,n_sh,NN_shk,nn_sh,kt_1,LL,Mess,Tl,g_w,feyn,blp,tir,p_s,vrg,schw, blt,oksak,jost,s_w,stroc,Dvt,b_d,i_z,Nvj,Bil,Wnb}.
+The notion of a wave packet permeates the entire construction of modern quantum mechanics (QM) and quantum field theory (QFT) \cite{nn,nsh,dn,n_sh,NN_shk,kt_1,LL,Mess,Tl,g_w,feyn,blp,tir,p_s,vrg,schw,blt,oksak,jost, s_w,stroc,Dvt,b_d,i_z,Nvj,Bil,Wnb}.
 It plays a central role in achieving their mathematical rigor and provide their interpretation in terms of particles.
-Wave packets are necessary to obtain the weak asymptotic conditions for the in- and out- asymptotic fields, as well as for the respective asymptotic states, and for the use of LSZ formalism \cite{Tl,g_w,feyn,blp,tir,p_s,vrg,schw,blt,oksak,jost,s_w,stroc,Dvt,b_d,i_z,Nvj,Bil,Wnb}.
-The dominant paradigm governing the use of this concept came out from optics \cite{kil}, in fact dealing with the wave packets for massless particles with infinite Compton wave length $\lambda=\hbar/(mc)$ only.
-Thus it declares the arbitrariness of amplitude of profile function of wave packet in the suitable functional space $L^2(\vec{\rm R}^3), {\cal S}(\vec{\rm R}^3)$, etc. For the massive case this is also enough for mathematical rigor \cite{blt,oksak,jost,s_w,stroc,Dvt} but it is not enough for consistent physical interpretation \cite{nn,nn_,nsh,dn,n_sh,NN_shk,nn_sh,kt_1}.
+Wave packets are necessary to obtain the weak asymptotic conditions for the in- or out- asymptotic fields and states, and for the use of LSZ formalism \cite{Tl,g_w,feyn,blp,tir,p_s,vrg,schw,blt,oksak,jost,s_w,stroc,Dvt,b_d,i_z,Nvj,Bil,Wnb}.
+The dominant paradigm governing the use of this notion came out from optics \cite{kil}, in fact dealing with the wave packets for massless particles with infinite Compton wave length $\lambda=\hbar/(mc)$ only.
+It declares the arbitrariness of amplitude of profile function of wave packet in the suitable functional space $L^2(\vec{\rm R}^3), {\cal S}(\vec{\rm R}^3)$, etc. This is also enough for mathematical rigor \cite{blt,oksak,jost,s_w,stroc,Dvt} for the massive case but it is not enough for consistent physical interpretation \cite{nn,nsh,dn,n_sh,NN_shk,kt_1}.